-When a child leaves the school, a copy of the safeguarding file is printed and sent to the new school via recorded delivery, alongside a delivery receipt.
+When a child leaves the school (either in year or end of school year) a copy of the safeguarding file is printed and sent to the new school via recorded delivery, alongside a delivery receipt.
 A copy of the completed receipt is then kept in the child's school file when received.
 A record of any handover conversation is also kept.
 Files can be sent electronically to schools with My Concern.
 In some cases, files are hand delivered.
 In these cases, they are packaged securely and kept within a tamper proof bag.